antaresproject/docs/docs/services/auth_and_acl.md

 ## ACL And Metrics

-Owing to the modularity of application, each module can decide independently which resources (within the module's space) are accessible to the logged in user.
-More details about the creation of the ACL migration files can be found [here](../modules_development/migrations.md).
-Information about the verification of access to the actions of controllers (resources) can be found [here](../modules_development/acl.md).
+Owing to application's modularity each module can decide independently about which resources (within module's space) are accessible to the logged in user.
+More information about building the ACL migration files can be found [here](../modules_development/migrations.md).
+Information about controllers' (resources) action access verification can be found [here](../modules_development/acl.md).
-In order to download the ACL instance assigned to a module:
+In order to download the ACL instance ascribed to a module:

 ```php
 $acl = ACL::make('antares/foo');